Dean, College of Engineering, Informatics and Applied Sciences

-This is an Academic Professional (APF) position.
-NAU offers an excellent benefit package including generous health, dental and vision insurance; participation in the Arizona State Retirement System or the Optional Retirement Program; 22 days of vacation and 10 holidays per year; and tuition reduction for employees and qualified dependents.
+This is an Administrator (ADM) position.
+NAU offers an excellent benefit package including generous health, dental and vision insurance; participation in the Arizona State Retirement System (ASRS) or the Optional Retirement Program (ORP); 22 days of vacation and 10 holidays per year; and tuition reduction for employees and qualified family members.
 More information on benefits at NAU is available at the NAU HR benefits page.

 NAU is a tobacco and smoke-free campus.

 Administrators are hired on a contract basis renewable each year according to terms of the Conditions of Administrative Service.
 These terms can be found on the Arizona Board of Regents website.